-The "green" features aim toward Leadership in Energy Efficiency and Design (LEED) Silver rating, a stamp of approval for sustainable construction, which Olympia Avenue expects to secure next year.
+The "green" features aim toward Leadership in Energy Efficiency and Design (LEED) Silver rating, a stamp of approval for sustainable construction, which Olympia Avenue expects to technology wired into the building.

-In addition to the environmental aspects, students can take advantage of leading-edge technology wired into the building.
 Computers pick up 60 TV channels over the high-speed connection and access the Internet via top-ofthe-line wireless networks.